 Different Types of Fungal Nail Infections

 Fungal nail infections - also known as onychomycosis - are common conditions that affect the toenails and fingernails.
-They occur when fungal organisms, such as dermatophytes, yeasts or moulds, invade the nail bed, causing thick, discoloured, brittle nails.
+Fungal organisms like dermatophytes, yeasts, or moulds can invade the nail bed.
+This leads to thick, discoloured, and brittle nails.
 Left untreated, a fungal nail infection can spread and lead to pain, discomfort and nail deformity.

-As podiatrists, we often see patients struggling with persistent nail infections, many of whom are unsure about the cause or best treatment options.
-Understanding the different types of fungal nail infections can help identify the problem early and choose the most effective course of action.
+As podiatrists, we often see patients with ongoing nail infections.
+Many of them are unsure about the cause or the best treatments.
+Knowing the different types of fungal nail infections can help you spot the problem early.
+This way, you can choose the best treatment.

 What Causes Fungal Nail Infections?